Ahmad Shakir Mohd Ali

 Ahmad Shakir Md Ali (born 9 January 1989) is a Malaysian footballer who plays as a striker for PDRM FA, on loan from PKNS FC.
-His main attributes is physical power along with subtle touch.

 Career

 Harimau Muda A

 Shakir started his football career as a striker for Kedah President Cup Team.
 He then plays for Harimau Muda A where he achieve his personal best season by scoring 16 league goals in the 2009 Malaysia Premier League season, the Malaysia second tier professional football league.

 Kedah FA

 He then decided to leave the Young Tigers, for a return to his boyhood team, Kedah in order for him to be closer to his sick father at that time.
 However his from drop significantly and regularly found himself out of the first team line-up.

 Negeri Sembilan FA

-Struggling for first team actions, he then make another move.
-This time to newly crowned Malaysia Cup winners, Negeri Sembilan who are losing their main striker Hairuddin Omar to big-spending Premier League club ATM.
+Struggling for first team actions, he then makes another move to newly crowned Malaysia Cup winners, Negeri Sembilan who are losing their main striker Hairuddin Omar to big-spending Premier League club ATM.

 He scored his first league goals for Negeri Sembilan 2–0 win over Johor FC, scoring both goals.